Privacy Policy

 Legal Basis - Article 6(1)(e); “necessary… in the exercise of official authority vested in the controller’ And Article 9(2)(h) as stated below

-Processor - FDB
+Processor - Accurx

 Medicines Management Team